 For two decades, I raised three wonderful kids, flew the world over, advised CEOs, and helped design treatments for incurable diseases.
 But the higher I climbed the slippery corporate ladder, the more I felt I was living someone else’s life.
 Constrained by political correctness and designer attire, I fantasized about creative writing.

-One day in 2008, I was told I had six months to live, courtesy of a vicious GI cancer with terrible survival statistics.
+Then one day in 2008, I was told I had six months to live, courtesy of a vicious GI cancer with terrible survival statistics.
 For the next five years, I fought seven relapses, disposed of several organs, and experimented on myself due to lack of relevant treatment guidelines.
-Miraculously, I was declared healthy three years ago and am among the 1% of survivors for this type of cancer.
+Miraculously, I was declared healthy in 2012 and am among less than 1% of survivors for this type of cancer.
 This prolonged tête-à-tête helped me clarify what's important: I had started to write short stories from the chemotherapy chair.